Sveta Trojica, Domžale: History

 During the Second World War, the village and the surrounding area was used for convalescence by Partisan soldiers crossing the Sava River into Lower Carniola.
 Various Partisan units bivouacked in Sveta Trojica and Partisan meetings were held there.
 On 22 July 1944, Partisan forces repelled a German raid on the village.
 German troops burned the main settlement of Sveta Trojica, the hamlet of Uševk, and part of Konfin on 22 August 1944.

 Liberator airplane crash

-On 2 April 1944 at about 11 am, an American bomber B-24 Liberator crashed near the village after it was damaged by a German air raid on its return from the bombing of a ball-bearing plant at Steyr (Austria).
+On 2 April 1944 at about 11 am, an American B-24 Liberator bomber crashed near the village after it was damaged by a German air raid on its return from the bombing of a ball-bearing plant at Steyr (Austria).
 All of the crew members were able to jump out of the plane.
 Five of them escaped and joined the Partisans, whereas the other five were captured by the Germans, but all of them survived and safely returned home.
-In 1994 a monument by the academic sculptor Tone Demšar was unveiled in Sveta Trojica in memory of this event.
+In 1994 a monument by the academy-trained sculptor Tone Demšar was unveiled in Sveta Trojica in memory of this event.
 The unveiling ceremony was attended by some of the still living crew members.